kleookku/Flora/README.md

 **Stretch Stories**
 - [ ] Users can buy plants within the app.
 - [ ] Users can take a picture of a plant and the app will help determine what plant it is.
+- [ ] Users can add their own plants.

 ### 2. Screen Archetypes
 - Login Screen